Electrify Process Heat.

 Because heat and cooling already coexist

-In many dairies, heating and cooling are treated as separate systems.
+In many food processing facilities, heating and cooling are treated as separate systems.
 Cooling creates significant recoverable heat.
 When you connect the loops thoughtfully, you can build a more coherent thermal plant.

 - Process temperatures are well understood and repeatable.